GosTopp/OpenStreetMap-DataWrangling/README.md

-This is the an project in Udacity's data science nanodegree class.
+This is an project in Udacity's data science nanodegree class.
 I cleaned the OpenStreetMap data for Shanghai.

 # 1 Introduction
 I chose Shanghai as my studying case, simply because right now I live here.
 The map data of Shanghai was obtained from Mapzen, https://mapzen.com/data/metro-extracts/metro/shanghai_china/.
 It’s named “shanghai_china.osm”, with a size of more than 850M(of course it's not shown in this repositories).
 However, all operations on the full data take less than 2 minutes and < 200M memory in my laptop, so